-- 38. Select the Tools menu and the XMD submenu.
+- 38. Select the Options menu and select the XMD Debug Options submenu.
+We must select which debug method we will be using for our program.
+Ensure that microblaze 0 is the processor selected, and select Stub as the Connection Type.
+Click Save. - 39.
+Select the Tools menu and the XMD submenu.
 This will start Xilinx Microprocessor Debug in a new bash window.
-This program communicates with the board over the parallel 4 cable. - 39.
-In the XMD window, type "help" to display the commands which can be used within this window.
-Type "mbconnect stub" to connect to the Microblaze Debug Module (MDM) and the MicroBlaze processor that is executing in the FPGA.
-The results should indicate that it did connect successfully and that a GDB server was started.
+This program communicates with the board over the parallel 4 cable.
+XMD will automatically connect to the Microblaze Debug Module (MDM) and the MicroBlaze processor that is executing in the FPGA.
+The results should indicate that it connected successfully and that a GDB server was started.
 GDB (GNU Debugger) is the software debugger that will be used to debug software for the system.

 At this point XMD is connected to the ROM monitor stub running on the target board.
+Type "help" to get a list of commands and type "help running" to get a list of more detailed execution commands.